Saturday 6 April 2024

 First Division Thomas Jackson "1"

 I have promoted Jackson to command a division early for game purposes.
 He can gather the the forces to hold the "Stonewall" on Henry Hill.
-It is unclear as to whether Bee below was refering to a stonewall or describing Jackson as a stonewall.
-In any event the name passed to the Brigade.
+It is unclear as to whether Bee below was refering to a physical stonewall on the battlefield or describing Jackson as a stonewall.
+In any event the name stuck and was passed on from the man to the Brigade he led.

 Divisional Artillery Rockbridge Artillery (Brokenbrough) 2-5 SB-F PT